 This type of research is called geomythology, or the study of finding a real geological event that inspired myths about the great creation or destruction of places.
 Myths can be far-fetched ways to explain real events and can have some truth to them.
 One example is the city of Dwaraka, which was said to be visited by the Hindu god Lord Krishna.
 After Lord Krishna left, the city sunk into the Arabian Sea.
 Dwaraka was thought to be a mythical place, much like the city of Atlantis.
 But in 1963, archaeologists found remnants of the sunken city off the coast of India, where it was fabled to have stood.

 This find raises questions about whether or not other lost cities really existed.
 After all, Plato did live in a part of the world which was often subjected to tsunamis and earthquakes.
-Atlantis could be no more than a figment of his imagination–or a real island he, and other Athenians, witness sink beneath the sea.
+Atlantis could be no more than a figment of his imagination–or a real island he, and other Athenians, witnessed sink beneath the sea.

 According to legend, Lemuria was a continent that once existed in the Indian Ocean, thriving just south of modern day Sri Lanka.
 However, modern-day understanding of plate tectonics shows that Lemuria as it is typically described could never have existed.